Columbus Division of Police: Support Services Subdivision

-Community Services Subdivision

-The Community Services Subdivision houses the Community Response Bureau, Property Crimes Bureau and the Training Bureau.
-The Recruiting Unit, Community Liaison, General Detectives and the Academy Training staff all work under this subdivision.

 Special Operations Subdivision

-This Subdivision's Deputy Chief is Kenneth Kuebler.
-The Special Operations Subdivision includes the Communications Bureau, Special Services Bureau, and Traffic Bureau.
-The 911 Call Center, SWAT, Homeland Security and Special Events are managed in this subdivision The City of Columbus announced that in 2021 the Communications Bureau would be transferred to the Public Safety Department.
-It will be led by a civilian supervisor and will provided services to the Fire and Police Divisions.
+Deputy Chief is Robert Sagle leads Special Operations.
+This segment of the division includes specialized units such as SWAT, Counter Terrorism, Marine Park, Emergency Management & Special Events.
+The City of Columbus announced that in 2021 the Communications Bureau would be transferred to the Department of Public Safety.
+It will be led by a civilian supervisor and will provided services to the Fire & Police Divisions.

-Chiefs of Police
+Chief of Police

-The department's current chief of police is Elaine Bryant.
-Previous chiefs include Thomas Quinlan - appointed 2019, Kimberley Jacobs - appointed 2012, Interim Chief Gammill - appointed 2012, Distelzweig - appointed 2009, James G. Jackson - appointed 1990, D. Joseph - appointed 1983, Burden - appointed 1972, and W. Joseph appointed 1970.
+The division's current Chief of Police is Elaine Bryant.
+Chief Bryant was previously with the Detroit Police Department.

+Previous Chiefs of Police include: Interim Chief Michael Woods - appointed 2021, Chief Thomas Quinlan - appointed 2019, Chief Kimberley Jacobs - appointed 2012, Interim Chief Gammill - appointed 2012, Chief Walter Distelzweig - appointed 2009, Chief James G. Jackson - appointed 1990, Chief D. Joseph - appointed 1983, Chief Burden - appointed 1972, and Chief W. Joseph appointed 1970.

+Chief of Police Frederick F. Kundts was killed In The Line of Duty in 1936.
+Chief Kundts was assisting the Ohio Highway Patrol in surveying flood damage in southwest Ohio when the vehicle he was driving was struck by a suspected drunk driver.

-Labor representation
+Labor Representation

 Police officers employed by the city are represented by their local union, Fraternal Order of Police Capital City Lodge No. 9.
-The union represents policemen in 28 departments in the central Ohio region.
-Public workers gained the right to organize in 1984.
+The union represents law enforcement professionals in 28 departments in the central Ohio region.
+Public workers gained the right to engage in Collective Bargaining in 1984.